Hong Kong Junta: United States sovereignty, and war

-On December 10, 1898, representatives of Spain and the United States had signed the Treaty of Paris, ending the Spanish–American War.
+On December 10, 1898, representatives of Spain and the United States signed the Treaty of Paris, ending the Spanish–American War.
 Article three of this treaty provided for the cession of the Philippines by Spain to the U.S. and payment by the U.S. to Spain of twenty million dollars.

 The financial resources of the Juntas were being rapidly depleted with relatively little results.
 Repeatedly, agents of the Junta were forced to pay bribes to consummate their deals.
 By mid-December, 1898, the $MXN400,000 acquired by Aguinaldo from the Spaniards had been released by the Hong Kong banks; what was left was guarded carefully.
 The Junta pleaded for funds, which the Filipino government was unable to provide.
 Physical and administrative separation Junta members and between the Junta in Hong Kong and Aguinaldo in the Philippines fostered a divergence of ideas and policy.
 Continuous internal rivalries and personal intrigues wasted much energy.

-On January 21, 1899, the First Philippine Republic had been proclaimed with Aguinaldo as president, replacing Aguinaldo's revolutionary government.
+On January 21, 1899, the First Philippine Republic was proclaimed with Aguinaldo as president, replacing Aguinaldo's revolutionary government.
 On June 2, 1899, the First Philippine Republic declared war against the United States, marking the official beginning of the Philippine–American war.

 The scope of fighting between American and Filipino forces quickly expanded.
 On February 5, Aguinaldo sent Judge Florentino Torres, who had been a member of the recent Filipino negotiating commission, as emissary to the American commander, General Elwell Otis, to say that the fighting had begun accidentally and Aguinaldo was willing to end it.
 Otis responded, in the words of his provost marshal, "the fighting having once begun, must go on to the grim end."
 By November, superior U.S. forces had overcome organized resistance, and Filipino forces shifted from set piece battles to guerrilla warfare.
 Aguinaldo began a forced odyssey that would eventually end with his capture.